argoproj-labs/argocd-autopilot/docs/Getting-Started.md

 ```
 export GIT_REPO=https://github.com/owner/name?ref=gitops_branch
 ```

+#### Using a Specific git Provider
+You can add the `--provider` flag to the `repo bootstrap` command, to enforce using a specific provider when creating a new repository.
+If the value is not supplied, the code will attempt to infer it from the clone URL.

 All the following commands will use the variables you supplied in order to manage your GitOps repository.